RudyMartin/dsai-2025/outline/Team Nova Beta.md

-## 🛰️ Team Nova Beta – LEGO Integration Plan (Full Inference + Logging + Handoff)
+## 🛰️ Team Nova Beta – Full Object Detection + Logging System (Raspberry Pi 5)

 ---

 ### 1. 🎯 **Mission Role**
-> Deploy a **full object detection model** on Raspberry Pi 5 to identify mission-critical LEGO objects, **log predictions**, display results, and **trigger downstream team actions**.
+> Run full object detection models (TFLite or ONNX) on the Raspberry Pi 5.
+Capture each object type and **log predictions**, **display classification**, and **sync results** to shared flight logs used by Vega and Orion teams for decisions.
+This team is the **"vision AI with dashboard"** counterpart to Nova Alpha’s edge actuator.

 ---

 ### 2. 🧱 **LEGO Build Purpose**
-Create a **stationary object inspection platform** for showcasing and testing different LEGO objects:
-- Students present an object under a fixed Pi camera
-- LEGO frame ensures consistent object positioning
-- Based on the detected class, the system:
-  - **Logs the result**
-  - **Displays the output visually**
-  - **Sends an alert or message to Team Vega or Team Orion**
-- Optional: move a small LEGO mechanism or flag using NXT servo based on detection
+Build a **structured object analysis station** where students can place LEGO objects for classification.
+- Mounted camera captures images under consistent lighting
+- LED screen or Pi dashboard displays predicted object class
+- Optional: robotic turntable (with NXT servo) for object reveal or rotation
+- No routing action here — this team is the **observer/logger**, not the router

 ---